 Other Forms of Housing Assistance:

-5CHC may be able to access other forms of housing support, such as Tenant-Based Rental Assistance, and private donations to leverage these programs.
+5CHC may be able to access other forms of housing support, such as Tenant-Based Rental Assistance and the Rental Deposit Loan Program in addition to these programs.

-The purpose of this program is to assist homeless and low-income families and individuals in need in the Five Cities area with limited funds to address their immediate needs, and move them to self–sufficiency.
-Often helping families to overcome a one-time barrier will enable them to move toward self-sufficiency, stability in the home, and economic improvement.
-Examples of assistance are utilities, gasoline, bus voucher, auto repairs, clothing, employment readiness, basic needs, emergency food etc. These funds can be used to pay for bills, or for goods or services.
-No funds are given directly to the individual.
-Medical Respite Care:
+The purpose of this program is to assist homeless and low-income families and individuals in need who live in the Five Cities area with limited funds to address their immediate needs, and move them to self–sufficiency.
+Often helping families to overcome a one-time barrier enables them to move toward self-sufficiency, stability in the home, and economic improvement.
+Examples of assistance include support with utilities, gasoline, auto repairs, clothing, and employment readiness.
+These funds can be used to pay for bills, or for goods or services’; however no funds are given directly to the individual.

 Homeless Youth Outreach:

-The Coalition receives support from many community groups with such things as clothing, shoes, hygiene kits, feminine products, food and snack sacks.
+The Coalition receives support from many community groups with such things as hygiene kits, feminine products, food and snack sacks.
 These items are then distributed with the help of our many community partners to those in need throughout the community.
 Due to limited space we are unable to donations of clothing; except for new socks, underwear or sweat pants.
 We however work closely with St. Barnabas Thrift Shop, which allows us to refer our our clients to shop for free.
 We encourage you to make your clothing donation through them.